-The annual strategic planning meeting was held at the Pender Community Fire Hall meeting room on Feb.
-21. There were 15 community members in attendance, with the meeting being facilitated by Mandy Hansen from NMPP.
-The majority of the time, housing concerns and issues with housing in the community were discussed.
-Hansen has updated the notes from this meeting, and data was distributed to the board and all members present
+The annual strategic Planning Meeting was held at the Pender Community Fire Hall meeting room on February 21, 2017.
+There were 15 community members in attendance, with the meeting being facilitated by Mandy Hansen from NMPP.
+The majority of the time we discussed housing concerns and issues with housing in the community.
+Mandy has updated the notes from this meeting and data was distributed to the Board and all members present.

-The Lower Elkhorn NRD grant for toddler equipment for the city park was submitted prior to the deadline in early March.
-The equipment that is hoped to have placed will cost over $40,000.
+**UPDATE**The Lower Elkhorn NRD grant for toddler equipment for the City Park was submitted prior to the deadline in early March.
+The equipment they are hoping to have placed will cost over $40,000.
 The grant could assist with a $10,000 maximum award.
+This grant was awarded for $10,000.

-The Thurston County Law Enforcement Center landscaping grant is underway.
-Building construction is moving along as planned with an opening date scheduled for June 2017.
-The Green Team met on March 13 to review the drawings and plans for the landscaping area.
+The Thurston County Law Enforcement Center landscaping grant is under way.
+Building construction is moving along as planned with opening date scheduled for August 2017.
+The Green Team met on March 13th to review the drawings and plans for the landscaping area.
 Planting plans are moving forward.
 This grant will include many hours of local sweat equity.
 We should be ready to start moving dirt and composting in mid-late August.
 Volunteers should contact Diann Ballard if interested in assisting.

-The PCD, Inc. Board and the Village Board both voted to move forward with the revised application for Downtown Revitalization.
-The application had to be completely updated from the prior year's submission.
-We revised the commerce area, reviewed all empty buildings, compiled updated data on The Palace Lofts, Thurston County Law Enforcement Center, Logan Valley Cottages, Towne Centre Apartments, Cross Roads Lodge, Rosey’s Mexican Restaurant, the old Daum Building, etc. This grant was submitted at the end of March.
+**UPDATE**The PCD, Inc. Board and the Village Council Board both voted to move forward with the revised application for Down Town Revitalization.
+The application had to be completely updated from the prior year submission.
+We revised the commerce area, reviewed all empty buildings, compiled updated data on Palace Lofts, Thurston County Law Enforcement Center, Logan Valley Cottages, Towne Centre Apartments, Cross Roads Lodge, Rosey’s Mexican Restaurant, the old Daum Building, etc. This grant was submitted the end of March.
+The planning grant of $30,000 was awarded.

 Early in the year, Pender Economic Development (PED) coordinator Diann Ballard collaborated with Northeast Nebraska Economic Development for the Village of Thurston to see if they could apply for a Community Development Block Grant (CDBG) to assist in the village’s annexation process.
 The costs of this project were expected to be in the arena of $20,000, and the assistance of CDBG funds would pay for more than half of those expenses.